cjgdev/midi-markdown/docs/index.md

-# MIDI Markup Language Documentation
+# MIDI Markdown Documentation

-Welcome to the MIDI Markup Language (MML) documentation.
-MML is a human-readable, text-based format for creating MIDI sequences, designed for live performance automation and compositional workflows.
+Welcome to the MIDI Markdown (MML) documentation.
+MMD is a human-readable, text-based format for creating MIDI sequences, designed for live performance automation and compositional workflows.

 ---